PMSS Kashmir: Background

 Kashmir was designed by China State Shipbuilding Corporation (CSSC)'s marine engineering subsidiary 708 Research Institute.
 It was built by Huangpu Wenchong Shipbuilding in the Chinese city of Guangzhou.
 It is a variant of the Pattani-class offshore patrol vessel in service with the Royal Thai Navy, and the P18N in service with the Nigerian Navy.

 The second ship of the Kashmir-class MPV, PMSS Kolachi was built locally by Karachi Shipyard and Engineering Works (KS&EW) with assistance from CSSC as part of a technology transfer agreement.
 It is one of six PMSA patrol vessels to be built under the agreement.
 The five other ships include Kolachi's near identical sister and the four smaller 600-tonne vessels of the Hingol class.

 PMSS Kashmir is capable of undertaking multifarious missions such as surveillance, policing, anti-smuggling and anti-poaching operations, security and law-enforcement patrolling in maritime zones, pollution monitoring and control and search and rescue operations while operating independently or as part of a task force in a multi-threat environment for extended duration at sea due to having that capability of replenishment and shipboard helicopter operations.

+Service history

+In May 2026, PMSS Kashmir was involved in rescue operations involving the Indian offshore tug and supply vessel Gautam in the Arabian Sea.
+Humanitarian assistance was provided to the crew of the vessel, which included six Indians and one Indonesian.